MESAHub/mesa/docs/source/developing/code_style.rst

 used for consistency across the code.
 This includes simple fractions (e.g. ``one_third``) and simple functions of mathematical constants (e.g. ``sqrt2``, ``pi4 = 4*pi``).

+Constants should be added to const_def.f90 if they meet any of the following criteria:

+* If it is a well known mathmatical or physical constant or derived from other well known constants

+* If other code might use the constant

 Environment variables